zhangleiniu/zhangleiniu.github.io/content/authors/admin/_index.md

 website: "leizhang.phd"
 ---

 Lei Zhang is an Assistant Professor of Computer Science at Northern Illinois University, currently focusing on algorithmic reasoning using graphs neural networks.
-For students interested in my research, please explore the opportunities to work with me.
-If you are interested in my courses, please preview the course syllabi.

 {{% callout note %}}